 What Does an RA do?

-Residence Life Team Member
+Residential Life Team Member

 The entire RA staff is made up of 47 students.
 This team is divided into groups of RAs that live in one of the residence halls and are supervised by the residence director of that building/area.
 The RAs meet weekly with their RD and as a staff to discuss issues relating to students, the halls, and event planning.
 As a member of the Residential Life team, each RA is expected to support and assist the other RAs on staff.